Please upload all relevant files for quick & complete assistance.

 For example, I bought crayons, brushes, and papers from the market.

-While in a writing or a narrative, the speaker addresses or names the person to whom they are speaking; that addressing is called the Direct Address.
-Depending on the placement of the sentence, you can use a single comma or commas to indicate the direct addressing.
+In writing or a narrative, the speaker addresses or names the person to whom they are speaking; that addressing is called the Direct Address.
+Depending on the placement of the sentence, you can use a single comma or commas to indicate the direct address.

 If you want to use a direct quotation or exact words uttered by someone within a written piece, you can use commas before mentioning or identifying the person.
 It is because the verb that refers to the speaker's words is enclosed within commas.